verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 # 7 - Client App with Webpack

-This chapter is a bit long so bear with me, it's worth it!

 ## Structure of our app

 - Create a `dist` folder at the root of your project, and add the following `index.html` file to it: